ItzikDabush/fly-away-server/README.md

-# take-me
+# Fly-Away

+A simple app for searching flights, using SkyScanner API.

 Still developing. :-)

-Suppused to be a simple Travel App, using SkyScanner API.

 # Stack